This exercise is a whole ton of fun! It can be a great break exercise, but it also serves a purpose, quite a few actually:

 This exercise can be used at any moment if you want to introduce a short creative break or illustrate the idea of creativity.

-+ Each person receives a piece of paper (A4 works best, it really shouldn’t be smaller).
+- Each participant receives a piece of paper (A4 works best, it really shouldn’t be smaller).

-This is not easy, and usually, what comes out are strange blobs with uneven edges, but that’s perfectly ok!
+* This is not easy, and usually, what comes out are strange blobs with uneven edges, but that’s perfectly ok!
 It’s fun to try and do it best you can!
-We don’t normally look at things from the perspective of memory and the tactile sense (that we don’t really use that much either).